Bayern Munich all but seal Bundesliga title with 2-1 win over Gladbach | DW | 13.06.2020

-Bayern Munich battled out a 2-1 victory over Borussia Mönchengladbach and they now hold a nine-point lead in the Bundesliga with three games to play.
-Only disaster would deny them yet another title.
+Bayern Munich's determination saw them battle out a 2-1 victory over Borussia Mönchengladbach and they now hold a nine-point lead in the Bundesliga with three games to play.
+Only disaster would deny them another title.

 Bayern Munich 2-1 Borussia Mönchengladbach, Allianz Arena